-2. Manage those blood sugars.
 You no doubt hear this a lot, and it might be annoying to hear it yet again.
 But the best way to ward of kidney disease (and any type of diabetes complication) is to do your best to keep your blood sugars and your A1C levels in your target range.
 Find out your target blood sugar ranges, along with your A1C goal (usually less than 7%), as they can be different for different people.
-A combination of healthful eating, physical activity, and medication is usually needed to keep your numbers at goal.
+A combination of healthful eating, physical activity and medication is usually needed to keep your numbers at goal.

-• Fruits and vegetables: Fruits and veggies contain important nutrients needed for overall health (not just kidney health), such as potassium, vitamins, fiber, and antioxidants.
+Fruits and veggies contain important nutrients needed for overall health (not just kidney health), such as potassium, vitamins, fiber and antioxidants.
 Go for fresh or frozen produce as much as possible, and shy away from juices and canned vegetables that contain a lot of sodium.

-• Protein: Protein is an essential nutrient that helps maintain muscle mass and the immune system.
+Protein is an essential nutrient that helps maintain muscle mass and the immune system.
 Too much protein, however, can cause your kidneys to work overtime.
 A low-carb diet tends to be somewhat high in protein; while this may be helpful for your blood sugars, it may not be the best for your kidneys, especially if you are showing early signs of kidney damage (such as a high microalbumin level).
-Go easy with your portions of meat, poultry, or fish.
-Also, consider replacing some animal protein sources with plant proteins, including beans, lentils, and tofu.
+Go easy with your portions of meat, poultry or fish.
+Also, consider replacing some animal protein sources with plant proteins, including beans, lentils and tofu.

-• Fat: To lower your risk of heart disease, focus on choosing healthy fats in your diet.
+To lower your risk of heart disease, focus on choosing healthy fats in your diet.
 Healthy fats don’t raise your cholesterol and can help lower heart disease risk.
-Plant oils, such as sunflower seed oil, olive oil, and peanut oil, are good choices, along with nuts, seeds, olives, and avocados.
+Plant oils, such as sunflower seed oil, olive oil and peanut oil, are good choices, along with nuts, seeds, olives and avocados.
 Limit foods that contain partially hydrogenated oils, which means that they contain trans (unhealthy) fat.
-Go easy on foods that contain saturated fat, as well, such as red meat, poultry skin, and high-fat dairy foods.
+Go easy on foods that contain saturated fat, as well, such as red meat, poultry skin and high-fat dairy foods.

-6. Stop the smoking.
-Yes, smoking can be harmful to the kidneys, as well as to your heart, lungs, mouth, pancreas, and other organs.
+Yes, smoking can be harmful to the kidneys, as well as to your heart, lungs, mouth, pancreas and other organs.
 Smoking slows blood flow to the kidneys, affecting how well they function.
 And it can interfere with high blood pressure medicine, too.
 Now’s the time to make a plan to quit.

 Source URL: https://www.diabetesselfmanagement.com/blog/kidney-disease-seven-step-plan-prevention/